| 1. WELCOME:

 |

-book suggests ways to correct your posture and highlights
+Alexander Principle.
+His book suggests ways to correct your

 3. INTRODUCTION:

-and cultural heritage.
-Human beings have pondered this subject from
+social and cultural heritage.
+Human beings have pondered this

-ancient times.
-In India, around 400 BC, the discipline of Yoga took
+subject from ancient times.
+In India, around 400 BC, the discipline

-shape to help invigorate the body, calm the mind, and to develop
+of Yoga took shape to help invigorate the body, calm the mind, and

-ones hidden mental and spiritual powers.
-Over the past hundred years,
+to develop ones hidden mental and spiritual powers.
+Over the past

-many other disciplines such as Chiropractics, Osteopathy, Rolfing
+hundred years, many other disciplines such as Chiropractics,

 In this presentation we look at human posture from a different

-more intuitive methods used to understand the problem.
-The bones
+traditional more intuitive methods used to understand the problem.

-and muscles in the body form a Mechanism, controlled by the Human
+The bones and muscles in the body form a Mechanism, controlled by

-Brain.
-This composite system can be explored using Engineering Principles
+the Human Brain.
+This composite system can be explored using

 4. THE HUMAN MUSCULOSKELETAL